augusteo/augusteoComBlog/content/post/how-to-simulate-gps-movement-in-iOS-aka-how-to-cheat-on-pokemon-go-xcode-swift-tutorial.md

 The first point is pretty easy.
 Second point is also easy since we will just have one empty controller with nothing on it.

 Now the third point is tricky.
 We can't just run a new empty app as iOS will kill it after several minutes of no activity to save battery and memory.
-We have to force it to keep running by using two tricks:
+We have to force it to keep running by using this trick:
-– loop and empty mp3 infinitely _v1.1_
-– keep requesting location update in the background
+**keep requesting location update in the background**

 With this two, I was able to keep the app running for several hours in the background while I play Pokemon Go.